 Edgar purchased Woodland Park in December 2018 as an opportunity to redevelop the property, and renew the aging rental stock.

 The buildings at Woodland Park are fast approaching the end of their life.
 The buildings were built in the 1960s and the typical life-span of buildings is 60 years.
-With a site this large, (at approximately 23.4 acres), there is an exciting opportunity to redevelop the site in a comprehensive, thoughtful way.
-In order to provide affordable and rental housing, maintain a significant amount of open and greenspace, provide childcare and parks, Edgar is proposing a master planned community that will be built over the long-term through 7 phases.
-The project is anticipated to be built over approximately the next 15 years.
+With a site this large, (at approximately 23 acres), there is an exciting opportunity to redevelop the site in a comprehensive, thoughtful way.
+In order to provide affordable and rental housing, maintain a significant amount of open and greenspace, provide childcare and parks, Edgar is proposing a master planned community that will be built over the long-term through a number of phases.
+The project is anticipated to be gradually built over approximately the next 15 years.

 What will happen to tenants?

 The goal is to avoid displacement and facilitate relocation of tenants into replacement rental housing.
 Edgar and BC Housing will follow the City of Port Moody’s Tenant Relocation Assistance Policy.
-All current residents at Woodland Park will have "right of first refusal" to the affordable non-market rental housing.
+All current residents at Woodland Park will have "right of first refusal" to the affordable non-market rental housing and to the market rental housing (at a 20% discount off of starting market rents).
 If they choose to move off-site, they will recieve financial compensation, in-line with the City's Tenant Relocation Assistance Policy.